Treatment Services for Pregnant Women with Substance Use Disorder

 - Removes the term “illegal”

-regarding substance abuse; substances of abuse may include prescribed
+regarding substance use; substances of use may include prescribed

 medications as well as illegal substances and alcohol.